Career Services in the Classroom and Beyond

 Spring 2009, we began our Career Peer Advisor ambassador program.
 Our team of students have been trained in a variety of career development areas and can visit your classes and student organizations to speak on career topics relevant to current students.
 If you would like a Career Peer Advisor to speak to your students, please contact us.

 Students may not always choose to attend a workshop or make an appointment in the Career Center, so we like to bring our services to the classroom.
 If you know that you have time in your syllabus for a guest speaker from the Career Center, please let us know at least two weeks in advance.
 We can speak for 10 minutes or an entire hour on a variety of topics.
-Please contact our Administrative Assistant, Pam Spires, if you are interested in this opportunity.
+Please contact our Office Coordinator, Michelle Mitchell, if you are interested in this opportunity.

 • Registering and Using Career Connection Job and Internship